 Guide to RTA investigations fact sheet

-The RTA Investigations function supports fairness in the rental sector through ensuring that all parties to a tenancy comply with the Residential Tenancies and Rooming Accommodation Act 2008 (the Act).
+The RTA;s Compliance and Enforcement team supports fairness in the rental sector by ensuring all parties to a tenancy comply with the Residential Tenancies and Rooming Accommodation Act 2008 (the Act).
+The Compliance and Enforcement team investigates cases where one party to a tenancy alleges the other has committed an offence against the Act.

 The RTA encourages people to try to resolve disagreements by talking to each other.
-If a resolution to a disagreement is needed, eg: a bond refund dispute, our free dispute resolution service provides conciliation to help the parties reach an outcome.
+If a resolution to a disagreement is needed (eg: for a bond refund dispute) our free dispute resolution service provides conciliation to help the parties reach an outcome.

-Investigation outcomes are focused on providing future compliance, and do not recover monies or provide monetary compensation.
+Investigation outcomes are focused on providing future compliance, and do not recover money or provide monetary compensation.

 Offences